Curvature estimates and sheeting theorems for weakly stable CMC hypersurfaces: Proof of Theorem

 We begin by describing the setup of the proof of Theorem \ref{theo:main-weakly-st-sheeting}.
 By scaling we may take $R=10$.
 We consider a sequence of weakly stable hypersurfaces $\Sigma_{j}$ with mean curvature $|H| \leq H_{0}/10$ and $\cH^{n}(\Sigma_{j}) \leq \Lambda 10^{n}$.
 We assume that each $\Sigma_{j}$ has a singular set of co-dimension at least $7$ and that $\Sigma_{j}$ satisfies

-It follows that $\Sigma_{j}$ converges to the flat disk $\{x^{n+1}=0\} \cap B_{10}(0)$ with some positive integer multiplicity $k$, in the sense of varifolds.
+It follows that $\Sigma_{j}$ converges to the flat disk $\{x^{n+1}=0\} \cap B_{10}(0)$ (smoothly away from a point by Theorem~\ref{theo:sheeting-away-from-pt}) with some positive integer multiplicity $k$, in the sense of varifolds.
 The final aim is to show that the conclusion of Theorem \ref{theo:main-weakly-st-sheeting} is valid for all sufficiently large $j$.

 We will first establish the regularity assertion and the curvature estimate in Proposition~\ref{prop:curv-est-sheeting-all-dim} below; the proof of Theorem \ref{theo:main-weakly-st-sheeting} will then be completed at the end of the section.
 The curvature estimate of Proposition~\ref{prop:curv-est-sheeting-all-dim} will be a consequence of Proposition \ref{prop:bernstein-all-dim} and a blow-up argument.
 Its scale-breaking nature is reminiscent of the arguments in \cite{CKM}. \begin{prop} Fix $\eta>0$.
 Then, for $j$ sufficiently large, $\Sigma_{j} \cap B_{9}$ is smooth and there is $z_{j}\in B_{6}$ so that